amzamora/amzamora.github.io/index.markdown

 ## My name is Alonso.

-I'm computer science student from Chile.
+I'm a computer science student from Chile.
 I Was a little burnout so suspended my studies and now been dedicating myself to things I'm interested in.

 Currently working on a programming language, learning how to draw and how to blog.